These experts helped us to

 Aldelo advertises that the Pro is “feature rich,” while it touts the Lite version as being perfect for quick service restaurants.
 Both versions support Aldelo’s integrated merchant payment processing solution, so it’s easy to connect a merchant account from a payment processors.
 Aldelo’s payment processing solution processes payments through a large number of payment processors, so you’re not locked into one specific company; great news if you’re looking to secure competitive pricing.
 Is either of these POS right for your restaurant?
 Read on to learn more about Aldelo’s features, rates and fees, pricing, and more.

 To use either version of Aldelo’s POS, you will need a computer that supports the POS system (Aldelo recommends something that’s 1.8 GHz or better with 2GB of RAM or more).
 The computer needs to have a touch screen.
 You’ll also need a printer for receipts, and if you want to accept cash payments, you’ll need a cash drawer.
 To run either POS, you’ll need a POS server to store the POS database and host payment software.
 Internet connectivity is a must, too.
 If you’re accepting credit cards with Aldelo, you’ll need a merchant account with a compatible processor.

 Aldelo POS systems are supported by multiple processors.
-Aldelo’s preferred processing partner as of spring 2017 is Cayan, but the POS company confirmed to CardFellow that it also works with OpenEdge, North American Bancard, TSYS, Global East, First Data, and Heartland.
+The company pushes it's on processing (Aldelo Pay) but the POS company confirmed to CardFellow that it also works with TSYS, First Data, and Vantiv.